The purpose of this site is to document the inner workings of the Porsche 944 Turbo engine management system. This system consists of 2 ECUs:

 I haven’t completely reverse engineered the hardware - for me, it’s really all about the code, the logic.
 But you can’t understand the code without knowing what the various intput and output pins are hooked up to, so a certain amount of hardware analysis is unavoidable.
 The only non-trivial part of the hardware is the knock sensor amplifier, which I’ll explain in detail.
 A knowledge of basic, hobbyist-level electronics is all you’ll need (that’s all I have anyway).

-I’ve broken my work down into 2 sections: a walkthrough of most of the key hardware and software, features, with code snippets (currently still work-in-progress), and a reference section with fairly raw information.
+I’ve broken my work on the KLR down into 2 sections: a walkthrough of most of the key hardware and software, features, with code snippets (currently still work-in-progress), and a reference section with fairly raw information.
 You could just dive into the disassembled code in the reference section - it’s annotated with brief function descriptions, and you can use the pin assignments page for reference.
 But I’m assuming that most people reading this will benefit from a more gentle introduction, and that’s what the walkthrough is for.

 It’s written to be read in the order presented below - the code can be pretty complicated in parts, even for simple features, and I need to assume that you have the basics down by the time you start looking at more advanced things like knock detection.